jakubgg/page-slide/README.md

 [www.howarkitekter.se](http://www.howarkitekter.se/c/themes/how/assets/javascripts/plugins.js).
 In that project, an 'onClick' callback handler is defined to be able to access the click event.

+### Bower
+Animate.css is used for page transition animations.
+The file `cfg/bower/animate-config.json` holds the animations that will be available.
+Adapt this file according to whatever animations are needed.
+After `bower install`, `bower_components/animate.css/animate-config.json` holds the full list of animations available.

 ### Page matrix
 The arrows indicate the possible transition that can occur at a particular level.
 If there is no transition possible/defined, this is indicated with an 'X'.